vicomello/Project2---PSY1210/README.md

 # Project2---PSY1210
 #### Author: Victoria Oldemburgo de Mello

-This project aims at analyzing the relationship from social media use, well-being, and polarization with cross-sectional data.
+This project aims at analyzing the relationship between social media use, well-being, and polarization with cross-sectional data.

 Run this project in two steps: